Florida Businesses Investigated for Money Laundering

 - If the value of the transaction exceeds $100,000, the offense is classified as a first degree felony, with possible imprisonment up to 30 years.

-These stiff penalties exemplify the seriousness of a money laundering charge and the need for a knowledgeable attorney.
-To convict on this crime, the prosecution must prove knowledge of the money’s origin, and a capable attorney can create adequate doubt about this necessary element.
+These stiff penalties exemplify the seriousness of a money laundering charge and the need for a knowledgeable lawyer.
+To convict on this crime, the prosecution must prove knowledge of the money’s origin, and a capable lawyer can create adequate doubt about this necessary element.

 If you or a loved one is facing money laundering charges within the state of Florida, we are prepared to provide you with an aggressive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.